5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 **`-rad24`** | N/A | Forces 24-bit display mode
 **`-radcodec`** | N/A | Forces the spoofed PID to be used in AMDRadeonVADriver **`-raddvi`** | N/A | Enables DVI transmitter correction (required for 290X, 370, etc.)
 **`-radvesa`** | N/A | Disable ATI/AMD video acceleration completely and forces the GPU into VESA mode.
 Useful if the card is not supported by macOS and for trouleshooting.
-Apple's built in version of this flag is `-amd_no_dgpu_accel`
+Apple's built in version of this flag is called `-amd_no_dgpu_accel`
 **`radpg=15`** | N/A | Disables several power-gating modes.
 Required for Cape Verde GPUs: Radeon HD 7730/7750/7770, R7 250/250X  (see [Radeon FAQ](https://github.com/dreamwhite/WhateverGreen/blob/master/Manual/FAQ.Radeon.en.md))
 **`shikigva=40`** + **`shiki-id=Mac-7BA5B2D9E42DDD94`**| N/A |Swaps boardID with `iMacPro1,1`.
 Allows Polaris, Vega and Navi GPUs to handle all types of rendering, useful for SMBIOS which expect an iGPU.
 Obsolete in macOS 11+.
 More info: [**Fixing DRM**](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html#testing-hardware-acceleration-and-decoding)
 **–** | `CFG,CFG_USE_AGDC` (Type: Data; Value: 00)| Disabbles AGDC (Apple Automatic Device Gating Control) for the AMD GPUs to fix wake issues when using 4K displays.